 Residents seeking additional proficiency can pursue the Advanced U/S elective with our dedicated BUS faculty—a great way to enhance your experience and prepare you for a career as a Hospitalist, a procedure-based specialist, or Outpatient Medicine.

 In addition to ultrasound, Kaiser Oakland residents will receive hi-fidelity training using the Sim-Man 3G machine to practice running codes, rapid responses, sepsis, and stroke alerts, and critical event training.
 During orientation and interspersed during residency, interns will use simulation mannequins to solidify their procedural skills for paracentesis, thoracentesis, lumbar puncture, and central venous catheter placements

 The Bay Area really does have it all!
 And our flexible schedule allows plenty of time to explore:

-To promote our Medical Center’s mission to enhance diversity and to help to defray the costs of housing, airfare, and other expenses, Kaiser Oakland is offering scholarships of up to $2000 to senior medical students wishing to pursue fourth year rotations in internal medicine at our medical campus.
-Recipients will be selected based on their record of promoting diversity and inclusion.
+To promote our Medical Center’s mission to enhance diversity and to help to defray the costs of housing, airfare, and other expenses, Kaiser Oakland offers scholarships of up to $2,000 to senior medical students wishing to pursue fourth year rotations in internal medicine at our campus.
+Recipients are selected based on their record of promoting diversity and inclusion.
 More information can be found on our medical student rotation page or applications can contact our Student Programs Coordinator, Lyn Espinosa for more information and for the brief application at: Whenalyn.P.Espinosa@kp.org